netcsc/dva_neighbourhood/README.md

   .defer(d3.csv,"NY_neighborhood_avg_sales_all.csv")
   .defer(d3.csv,"crime_index_per_neighborhood_data/crime_all.csv")
 ```

+#### Package and run the code
+##### use hosted website
+We have hosted our application in the cloud, you can access it at http://40.84.17.159/

+#### Run the application locally
+we use [docker](https://www.docker.com/) and [docker-compose](https://docs.docker.com/compose/) to package and run our application

+1. Install docker and docker-compose
+2. Run `docker-compose up -d` to start the web server
+3. go to http://localhost/ to access the web application

+Note that the web app will use the hosted api server that we have hosted in the cloud see API session if you want to setup the api server locally.
 ### API

 The API returns the housing data from postgres db.
 The database has been seeded with the data as specified in NY_neighborhood_avg_sales_2018.csv.
+for housing data and crime_all.csv for crime data.

 The API app is built in python and has dependencies as specified in the requirements.txt.
 If you want to run this API locally: